Table of Contents

 Also read: GST on transport – Learn about GST slabs for transport systems

-0% GST tax slab – Understanding the NIL tax category
+0% GST Tax Slab – Understanding the NIL Tax Category

 There are several items categorised under the NIL or zero percentage tax bracket under the GST regime, to support daily sustainability and economic accessibility.
 These include (but are not limited to) food grains, healthcare services and educational materials, vital for everyday living.